remix-run/remix-website/data/posts/remix-and-the-edge.md

 There’s a lot in the air around CDNs and “the edge”.
 Traditionally, the edge has been perceived as a distributed network for storing and delivering static assets fast, while anything dynamic still requires compute _somewhere_ whether on the client (in the form of client-side JS talking to APIs) or the server (an application server, lambda function, etc.).

 But that is changing.
 “The edge” isn’t just about static assets anymore.
 It’s increasingly becoming a place for dynamic assets which require compute.
-Chris Coyier talks about this in his post: “[It doesn’t much matter how CDN your Jamstack site is if everything important happens from a single-origin server.
+Chris Coyier talks about this in his post: “[It doesn’t much matter how CDNy your Jamstack site is if everything important happens from a single-origin server.
 Edge functions are probably part of the solution.][chris-coyier]”.

 > Static files on “the edge” is cool and all, but ya know what’s even cooler?
 Actually _doing stuff_ on the edge.